alexandrainst/D2D_Protocol/README.md

 1. Integrate with hardware and/or SITLs to make it work with e.g. ArduPilot
 2. Improve on communication - minimize the number of messages sent
 3. Add device management
+4. Implement a goal function
+5. Implement the sending of data to a different endpoint in coherence with "goal"

 ## Contributing to D2D Protocol